Rhode Island Historical Records Repositories Directory

 FAX: (401) 946-5079

-Local history collection includes several volumes dedicated to the history of Rhode Island, it's cities and towns.
-Items focusing on the history of Cranston include Cranston City Directories, 1911-present, and several local newspapers--Cranston City Times, Cranston News, Cranston Mirror, and Cranston Herald.
+Local history collection includes several volumes dedicated to the history of Rhode Island and its cities and towns.
+Items focusing on the history of Cranston include Cranston City Directories, 1911-present, Cranston yearbooks, and several local newspapers--Cranston City Times, Cranston News, Cranston Mirror, and Cranston Herald.

 Cumberland Public Library